 On the other hand, a surgeon who doesn’t fill their block time is losing money for themselves and the facility in which they are operating.
 This also causes other surgeon’s waitlists to be longer than they should be.

-4. Maximize block time
+4. Maximize Block Time

 Once a surgeon has the block time they want, they need to get the most out of it.
 One way of maximizing block time is using the “flip room strategy.”
-What this means is running two OR rooms side-by-side so the surgeon can jump from one room to the next without having to hang about while the room gets cleaned and set up or patients get wheeled in or out.
+What this means is running two OR rooms side-by-side.
+Then the surgeon can jump from one room to the next without having to hang about while the room gets cleaned and set up or patients get wheeled in or out.

 Surgeons like this strategy because it allows them to work seamlessly.
 However, it has its detractors because it leaves the ORs unused for periods of time (how long depends on the surgery taking place).
 This is why this strategy is most suited to short-duration procedures like carpal tunnels.

 The problem with efficiency – like maximizing block time and keeping the cancellation list moving – could mean that all surgical spots are taken.
-Yay for efficiency, but nay for anyone who needs an urgent procedure (hello poor lady who just fell and needs a hip replacement, ASAP!).
+Yay for efficiency, but nay for anyone who needs an urgent procedure (sorry poor lady who just fell and needs a hip replacement, ASAP!).

 Practices need to ensure there is some space available for these urgent cases – without compromising other patients.

 The best way to do it is to take a longer view of things and instead of scheduling elective surgery within a few weeks or even a month, to schedule it further out.
-This way, everyone’s happy – the patient has a firm date, the surgeon’s all booked up and there’s room for last-minute emergencies that have a habit of cropping up.
+This way, everyone’s happy: the patient has a firm date, the surgeon’s all booked up and there’s room for last-minute emergencies that have a habit of cropping up.

 Scheduling surgery is a deft art.
 Too soon and authorization might not come through, too long and another surgery spot might open up because the patient got fed up with waiting and shifted allegiances to another surgeon.